GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 ## Break on DOM changes {: #breakpoints }

-DevTools allows you to pause a page's JavaScript when the JavaScript modifies the DOM.
+DevTools lets you pause a page's JavaScript when the JavaScript modifies the DOM.
 See [DOM change breakpoints](/docs/devtools/javascript/breakpoints/#dom).

 <!--